Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 # ATI - Acoustoelectric Temporal Interference

-This repository will contain the smash files from SIM4Life and python code to create a simulation of Acoustoelectric Temporal Interference.
+This repository contains the smash files and python scripts necessary to create a simulation of Acoustoelectric Temporal Interference neuromodulation.

 The basic concept is to utilize the acoustoelectric effect, whereby an acoustic wave causes a localized change in conductivity in a medium to create an oscillating electric field, which can then be used in TI stimulation.
 The advantage of this is the smaller focal point of the acoustic transducer, enabling a more localized electrical stimulation.

-## Intall environment

-Jean is running a Windows 10 machine(through VMWare) with Sim4LifeLight 5.2.1.1375 installed.
-The lab server based full version is available later when more complex models are used.

 ## Model Description
 For the feasibility test the following model will be used: